Krishnaja/AdvertisingDirectory/README.md

 1. Navigate to the path where the Project folder is present
    Eg: projectdemo@ubuntu:~/Downloads/AdvertisingDirectory-master/AddDirectory$

-2. Command to execute the code java -jar build/jar/addagency.jar
+2. Command to execute the code: java -jar build/jar/addagency.jar

 3. Command to execute unit tests: